-When you live in London and fancy a break to Belgium, it’s easy to assume your only options are expensive flights or the Eurostar.
-But you don’t need to face your fear of flying or wait for payday to savour the sweet taste of Belgian waffles.
-Here are my top tips for travelling the cheapest way from London to Brussels.
+When you live in the UK and fancy a break to Belgium, it’s easy to assume your only options are expensive flights or the Eurostar.
+But you don’t necessarily need to face your fear of flying or wait for payday to savour the sweet taste of Belgian waffles.
+This is how to travel the cheapest way from London to Brussels.

 My first visit from London to Brussels was for New Year’s Eve.
 The Christmas holidays are always a popular time to travel, so prices are often inflated.
 When I searched, a return bus journey to Brussels cost half the price of flights or the Eurostar.